 Maxine Gutierrez (M.S.
 Student)

 I received my B.S. in kinesiology with an emphasis in rehabilitation sciences and a minor in Spanish from San José State University in 2020.
 Prior to Carnegie, I explored my interests in biology and chemistry and worked as an instructional laboratory assistant for the chemistry department at Mission College.
 In the Rhee lab, I am working on the sorghum metabolic atlas and field pennycress projects.
 I am excited to be exploring the natural world, particularly through the many facets of plant biology research, due to the global, agricultural, medicinal, material, and ecological significance of plants.
 In my free time, I enjoy art, music, reading, quidditch, sports, being outdoors, and spending time with my dog and three chickens.

 I graduated from UC San Diego in 2019 with a major in Molecular Biology and a minor in Mathematics.
 My previous research focused on small-molecule specialized metabolism in maize (Zea mays) roots, with a specific focus on terpenoid biochemistry.
 I am broadly interested in plant biochemistry, as well as the application and development of new techniques, both experimental and computational.
 I am starting a PhD in Stanford's Biology Department in Fall 2020, and am excited to engage with the broader scientific community, at both Stanford and the Carnegie Institute!

-William Dwyer (Research Assistant)
+Jacob Gantz (Research Assistant)

-Jack Cox (Research Assistant)
+Ava Kloss-Schmidt (Research Assistant)